ojm-it/modddels_1/modddels_annotations/README.md

 ### Optional and Nullable types

-`Entity` and `GeneralEntity` both support containing optional and nullable parameters, as well as default values.
+`SimpleEntity` and `GeneralEntity` both support containing optional and nullable parameters, as well as default values.

 ### Modddels that are always valid

 You can create a ValidValueObject or a ValidEntity by directly extending respectively the class `ValidValueObject` or `ValidEntity`.

-When using them as parameters inside another Entity (or GeneralEntity), don't forget to annotate them with `@valid`.
+When using them as parameters inside a `SimpleEntity` or `GeneralEntity`, don't forget to annotate them with `@valid`.

 # VsCode snippets